src-d/blog/content/post/kmcuda4.md

 no need for `--use-fast-math` flag for `nvcc`.
 I mean, for example, taking the square root from a 32-bit float is performed using `__fsqrt_rn` intrinsic and not the normal `sqrt` function.
-The latter is translated to the former only if the [fast math](http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#options-for-steering-gpu-code-generation) is enabled, but the precision may degrade.
-Fast math switch activates some other trade-off optimizations which are not desirable to have in our code.
+The latter is translated to the former only if [fast math](http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#options-for-steering-gpu-code-generation) is enabled, but the precision may degrade.
+The fast math switch activates some other trade-off optimizations which are not desirable to have in our code.

 Although the functions are inlined, they still increased the